refaktor/rye-website/content/cookbook/working-with/tables.md

 ```
 &nbsp;

-Now we want to see earlyest 3 AI related adversaries and their keywords, but sorted by name.
+Now we want to see the earliest 3 AI related adversaries and their keywords, but sorted by name.
 How do we get there.

 We can filter by species, order that by year, take top 3, select just the columns we want and order by name.